Jhulelal Institute of Technology: Workshop on Aptitude Development (WAD)

-In 2012, Mr. Anil Malviya, senate member, RTMNU was the guest of honor of the function.
-WAD-DIP Dr. Vilas Sapkal, Vice Chancellor of Rashtrasant Tukdoji Maharaj Nagpur University (RTMNU) gave an address about career opportunities and students' options after graduation.
-He also talked about the new developments in Nagpur University which will be beneficial for the students.
-He answered queries regarding thesyllabus, fees structure and time taken for services provided by the university.
+In 2012, Mr. Anil Malviya, a senate member, of RTMNU was the guest of honor of the function.
+WAD-DIP Dr. Vilas Sapkal, Vice Chancellor of Rashtrasant Tukdoji Maharaj Nagpur University (RTMNU) addressed career opportunities and students' options after graduation.
+He also talked about the new developments in Nagpur University which will benefit the students.
+He answered queries regarding the syllabus, fee structure, and time taken for services provided by the university.

 Jallosh culture festival

 JIT-Jallosh is an annual culture festival organized every year by the college.
 Cultural activities like singing, dancing, rangoli, art, quiz, debate, and personality also mark an important feature in the life of a student.
 Singing and dancing have always been very popular with JIT students.
 JITians actively participate in quiz and debate activities.

 JIT-Jallosh includes events like "BRAIN BOX" (a general quiz competition) and the RUPAK singing competition.
 The next event was ICON, a student personality competition for the male and female icons of JIT.
 WORD WAR is a debate competition, followed by Sur-Sangram-antakshari.
 JIT-JALLOSH ended with the THIRKAN dance competition.